Swanage Lifeboat Station: 2016 rebuild

 In November 2014, the RNLI's contractors (BAM Nuttall) arrived on site to start modifications of the boathouse.
 The Robert Charles Brown had its final slipway launch on 1 February 2015.

-On 8 April 2016, the lifeboat arrived, and was officially placed on service on 20 April.
+The lifeboat arrived on 8 April 2016, and was officially placed on service on 20 April.
 The Robert Charles Brown (ON 1182) left Swanage for the last time on 22 April, after more than 23 years of service.
-On 8 November, trials for the new Shannon class slipway began, and the boat moved into its boathouse on 14 December.
+On 8 November, trials of the new Shannon class slipway began, and successfully completed, the boat moved into its boathouse on 14 December.
 On 13 February 2017, the Phyl & Jack (D-752) was moved into its new boathouse.

-On 29 April 2017, the lifeboat 13-13 was officially named the George Thomas Lacy (ON 1320), and the new lifeboat station was officially opened.
-The new lifeboat station was opened to the public on 1 May.
-The new station cost a total of £8 million, more than £465,000 of which was raised locally.
+On 29 April 2017, the new lifeboat station was officially opened, and the lifeboat 13-13 was formally named George Thomas Lacy (ON 1320).
+Having cost a total of £8 million, of which more than £465,000 was raised locally, the boathouse was opened to the public on 1 May.
+The station has the only slipway launched Shannon-class lifeboat in the RNLI fleet.

 Rescues and awards

 Over the years, Swanage Lifeboat Station crew have been involved in many rescues.
-Ten RNLI medals for gallantry, five silver and five bronze have been awarded, the last in 1996.
+Ten medals for gallantry, five silver and five bronze have been awarded, the last in 1996.